view-design/view-ui-project/README.md

-# iView-project
+# view-ui-project

-This project is build for Vue.js 2 + vue-router + webpack2 + iView 3, just install and run.
+This project is build for Vue.js 2 + vue-router + webpack2 + View UI (iView) 4, just install and run.

 ## Install
 ```bush